princejonn/scryfall-cache/README.md

 # scryfall-cache
-Downloading scryfall data and loading into a memory cache to lighten load on scryfall servers, and finding massive amounts of cards faster.
+Finding massive amounts of cards on scryfall without overloading the api

 ## Installation